Wiz-Tech-Kid/ecosphere/README.md

 ### Tracking Emissions
 1. Go to the **Emission Tracker** page.
-2. Select the interval type (minutes, hours, days).
+2. Select the interval type (seconds, minutes, hours, days) using the new toggle.
 3. View real-time emissions on the line chart.
 4. Analyze historical data and regional comparisons.